jmcallahan/jmcallahan/TIL.md

   - Updated README.md to better showcase myself professionally.

   - Dice.com is actually a clean, easy to navigate site for job hunting.

+## Lab Work:
+  - Downloaded and installed VMware Workstation Pro as well as relevant VMs and Kali Linux

 ## Issues I stumbled on: